 Later, a monk found the overactive Kaldi and asked him the secret of his new found energy.
 The monk along with others boiled the red berries and made a beverage that allowed them to remain awake during long hours of prayers.
 And that's how the first caffeine drink was brewed!

 Worcestershire Sauce - A forgotten potent that aged through years

 John Lea and William Perrins were 19th Century chemists who ran a pharmacy.
 On a fateful day in 1835, Lord Marcus Sandys, who had been the governor of Bengal in the British colony of India, showed up at their pharmacy, located on the Broad Street in Worcester.
 He was desperately seeking the recipe for a fish based Indian sauce and asked the two to recreate it.
 The two men concocted their own version which turned out to be a disaster.
 To save face, they hid the mixture in a barrel underground and conveniently forgot about it.
 Alas!
 They were destined to be famous.

 After about two years, they discovered the barrel.
 Before discarding it forever, they decided to taste it for one last time and voila!
 The sauce had aged through the years rendering a unique taste and aroma.
 They bought the rights of the recipe and that's how the distribution of 'Lea and Perrins Original Worcestershire Sauce' began.

-Moral of these stories - The next time your kitchen experiment fails, embrace it because who knows you might just be on your way to create history!
+Moral of the story - The next time your kitchen experiment fails, embrace it because who knows you just might be on to something.